What Is a Credit Score?

-However, the score that's used by 90% of top lenders2 is your FICO score.
-FICO scores range from 300 to 8503 and are based on the information that the three major credit bureaus — Experian, Equifax, and TransUnion — have on file for you.
-Again, your scores might vary between bureaus, so it's a good idea to keep tabs on all three (more on that below).
+FICO scores, the most commonly used credit scores, range from 300 to 850 and are based on the information that the three major credit bureaus — Experian, Equifax, and TransUnion — have on file for you.
+Since your scores might vary between bureaus,4 it's a good idea to keep tabs on all three (more on that below).

 - Payment history (35%): The most important factor in determining your credit score is your payment history.
 Missing just one payment can negatively affect your score, while always paying your bills on time will boost your score higher.